-How Are Headaches Evaluated and Diagnosed in Children and Adolescents?
+How Are Headaches Diagnosed in Children and Teens?

-If your child has headache symptoms, the first step is to take your child to his or her doctor.
-The doctor will perform a complete physical exam and a headache evaluation.
-During the headache evaluation, your child's headache history and description of the headaches will be evaluated.
-You and your child will be asked to describe the headache symptoms and characteristics as completely as possible.
+The first step is to take your child to the doctor.
+She’ll do a complete physical exam and ask about your child's headache history -- what kind of pain your child has, how often it happens, and if anything makes it better or worse.
+You and your child will need to describe the symptoms as completely as you can.

-How Are Headaches Treated in Children and Adolescents?
+How Are Headaches Treated in Children and Teens?

-- Headache education includes identifying and recording what triggers your child's headache, such as lack of sleep, not eating at regular times, eating certain foods or additives, caffeine, environment, or stress.
-Helping your child keep a headache diary can help you and your child record this information.
-Avoiding headache triggers is an important step in successfully treating the headaches.
+Track symptoms: Notice and record the things that trigger your child's headache, such as lack of sleep, not eating at regular times, certain foods or ingredients, caffeine, her environment, or stress.
+Help your child keep a headache diary with this information and avoid the triggers that seem to bring on the problem.

-- Stress management: To successfully treat tension headaches, it is important for kids and their parents to identify what causes or triggers the headaches.
-Then they can learn ways to cope or remove the stressful activities or events.
+For tension headaches, it’s important for kids and their parents to figure out what causes the problem.
+Then you can learn ways to deal with the things that are stressing her out.

-- Biofeedback: Biofeedback equipment includes sensors connected to the body to monitor your child’s involuntary physical responses to headaches, such as breathing, pulse, heart rate, temperature, muscle tension, and brain activity.
-By learning to recognize these physical reactions and how the body responds in stressful situations, biofeedback can help your child learn how to release and control tension that causes headaches.
+Special equipment uses sensors you connect to your child’s body to monitor how she responds to headaches, such as changes in her breathing, pulse, heart rate, temperature, muscle tension, and brain activity.
+When she learns to recognize these physical reactions and how her body responds in stressful situations, she can learn how to release and control tension that causes headaches.

-- Medications: There are three categories of headache medications for children, including symptomatic relief and abortive and preventive medications.
-Many of the drugs used to treat adult headaches are used in smaller doses to treat headaches in children and adolescents.
-But aspirin should not be used to treat headaches in children under age 15.
-Aspirin can cause Reye's syndrome, a rare, but fatal condition, young kids can get.
+Many of the drugs that treat adult headaches are OK in smaller doses to treat headaches in children and teens.
+But you should not give your child aspirin if she’s under age 19.
+It can cause Reye's syndrome, a rare but fatal condition in young kids.